Hello Exile: Background and production

 Unlike previous albums which the band wrote while touring, the band started writing Hello Exile in December 2018 following the end of the After the Party tour.
 Guitarist and vocalist Greg Barnett decided to write songs about "contemplating how to age gracefully" rather than the "mistakes of adolescence" which much of the songs on their previous records were about.
 The band intentionally focused much heavier on the inspiration of the classic rock artists that they grew up listening to such as Bruce Springsteen and Tom Petty.
 While writing the album they "fell in love with songwriting and the idea of how powerful a well constructed song is".

 Similar to After the Party, the band hired producer Will Yip and recorded at Studio 4 in Conshohocken, Pennsylvania over the course of six weeks.
 The album was intentionally an emotionally heavy album for the band focusing on theme of US politics, climate change, loss, long-distance relationships and growing old.

 The album's first single "Anna" was released alongside the album's announcement on July 15, 2019.
 The song was described as "jangle-pop" and "a grand, romantic plea to a significant other who's away too much".
 It was considered to show the band's evolution from the band's older hard-hitting punk rock style to a more heartland rock-based punk sound.

 The second single and opening track of the album, "America (You’re Freaking Me Out)", was written to represent the current American political climate and the "evil" people in charge of the country.
 Describing the track, Barnett stated "as I was writing that song I realized that it's kind of always freaked me out, especially coming-of-age during the Iraq War.
 I love so much about America, but I think you can't deny that there are some people in power who are absolutely evil."

 The third single "Strangers Forever" was inspired by Leo Tolstoy's novel Anna Karenina.
 In a statement Barnett said "the idea of becoming a stranger to someone you so intimately know stuck with me and became the overarching narrative to this song".

 Release

 The album was released in October 2019.
 Through the beginning of 2020, following the Coronavirus Pandemic, the band spent a few months re-recording 'Hello Exile' from their separate locations into an acoustic version of the album released as 'From Exile' on September 25, 2020.

-Hello Exile was mixed and mastered by Will Yip, the tracks “I Can't Stop Drinking" and "Last to Know" included additional instrumentation performed by Kayleigh Goldsworthy on violin.
+From Exile was mixed and mastered by Will Yip, the tracks “I Can't Stop Drinking" and "Last to Know" included additional instrumentation performed by Kayleigh Goldsworthy on violin.